rodneyknaap/ZX81-CPLD-V1/README.md

 - reworked the timing inside the CPLD according to Wilf Rigters ZX97 explanation
 - done more work on analog tape input circuits to support safe line level amplitude loading of programs using the CPLD
-![ZX81/ZX97 video timing diagram based on Wilfs explanation](ZX81_ZX97_video_timing.png) According to Wilf explanation we have these timing instances:
+![ZX81/ZX97 video timing diagram based on Wilfs explanation](ZX81_ZX97_video_timing.png) According to Wilfs explanation we have these timing instances:

 1. Each character code (CHR$) byte in DFILE is addressed by the CPU PC, on the